Finance for Couples

 If you have questions or you need help eliminating debt so you and your partner can start a debt-free life together, we’re here to help.
-Call Consolidated Credit today at or complete an online application to request a free, confidential debt and budget evaluation with a certified credit counselor.
+Call Consolidated Credit today at to request a free, confidential debt and budget evaluation with a certified credit counselor.
 You can get credit counseling together or separately – whichever option works best for you both.

 Key Money Talk Topic No. 1: Budgeting

 This should be the first topic you talk about, because how you manage your money day-to-day has a big impact on every other aspect of your finances, and the daily management of your money can cause a lot of friction in your household if both partners aren’t on the same page.

 - Are you a debit and credit user or do you prefer ATM withdrawal and cash purchase type of person?

 - Do you have a formal budget that accounts for all of your income and monthly expenses?